kerengaiger/ai2v/README.md

 ```
 #### Tune
 Tune one of the models hyper parameters on a specific dataset.
 This module finds the best configuration,
-trains the model on the full training set and saves the model file.
+trains the model on the full training set and saves the final model file (based on an early stop process).
 One can change the number of heads and attention blocks using the n_h and n_b args respectively.
 In order
-to learn an items' positional bias, configure --add_pos_bias.
+to learn the items' positional bias, configure --add_pos_bias.
 ```bash
 python hyper_param_tune.py --model ai2v --data_dir path/to/data/dir --data_cnfg path/to/json/cnfg \
 --save_dir /path/to/model/saves/ --trials 50 --num_workers 4 --cuda --device 0  \